zkxs/neos-api/README.md

 # Neos API

 This application provides a several utility and testing APIs that I use for various objects in Neos VR.
-It is still very much a work in progress.
+**It is still very much a work in progress.
+Everything here is subject to change without notice!**

 ## Features
-- Simple timestamp storage.
-Used to measure how long I've been playing Neos and display it in my nameplate.
-- System status query.
-WIP to get CPU/GPU/Memory usage.
-- Echo websocket.
-Simple test websocket.
-- Hello websocket.
-Slightly more elaborate test websocket that demonstrates applying a transform to the input.
+- HTTP GET and WebSocket debug routes
+- New user session list
+- Global public user list
+- Caching to avoid unnecessary hits against the real Neos API.

+## API Documentation
+API documentation is available [here](doc/api.md).